 I use for one cup of GF mix.

-Making about 7 cups total of mix.
+Makes about 7 cups total.

 Watch me make this on NH’s ABC WMUR TV—recipe is still the same but I now leave out xanthan gum.